 Table of Contents

-- Basic concepts of home loans and the importance of homeownership
+- Basic concepts of mortgage loans and the importance of homeowner status

-- Conditions and restrictions for non-homeowners to apply for home loans
+- Conditions and restrictions for non-homeowners to apply for a mortgage

-- How to choose the right co-borrower to improve your loan success rate
+- How to choose a suitable co-borrower to increase loan success rate

-- expertRecommendation: Avoid common misunderstandings to ensure smooth access to loans
+- Experts advise: Avoid common pitfalls to ensure a smooth loan application process.

 - Frequently Asked Questions